A Parallel Vector-form $LDL^\top$ Decomposition for Accelerating Execution-time-certified $\ell_1$-penalty Soft-constrained MPC: Problem formulation

+where the problem data such as the symmetric positive definite matrix $Q\in\mathbb{R}^{m\times m}\succ0$, the matrix $G\in\mathbb{R}^{n\times m}$ ($n$ denotes the total number of inequality constraints), the matrices $F$ and $S$, and the vector $g\in\mathbb{R}^n$ can be offline computed except the optimization data $\Bar{x}(t)$ are time-varying. \begin{remark} The resulting QP \eqref{problem_QP} from condensing MPC formulations, usually has a larger number of inequality constraints than the number of decision variables, that is, $n\geq m$, or even $n\gg m$ when the number of state constraints is larger than the control inputs. \end{remark}

-As we discussed before, the QP (\ref{problem_QP}) may be infeasible when a disturbance or modeling (linearization approximation) errors drive the system state $x(t)$ into a region that the set $G(t)y\leq g(t)+S(t)x(t)$ of the QP (\ref{problem_QP}) is empty.
-To handle the possible infeasibility, this paper adopts the $\ell_1$ penalty-based approach to soft the QP (\ref{problem_QP}) to make it always feasible.
-The $\ell_1$-penalty method reformulates (\ref{problem_QP}) as the following unconstrained but non-smooth penalty minimization,
+The QP (\ref{problem_QP}) may be infeasible when a disturbance or modeling errors (from linearization approximation) drive the system into a region that the set $Gy\leq g+S\bar{x}(t)$ of the QP (\ref{problem_QP}) is empty.
+To ensure feasibility, the $\ell_1$ penalty approach is adopted to soften the QP (\ref{problem_QP}).
+The $\ell_1$-penalty method reformulates (\ref{problem_QP}) as the unconstrained non-smooth penalty minimization,